 Level II offenders have a moderate risk of re-offending.
 They generally have more than one victim and the abuse may be long term.
 These offenders usually groom their victims and may use threats to commit their crimes, they have a higher likelihood of re-offending than the Level 1 offenders.
 They are considered a higher risk to re-offend, because of the nature of their previous crime(s) and lifestyle (drug and alcohol abuse and other criminal activity).
 Some have refused to participate or failed to complete approved treatment programs.
 Typically these individuals do not appreciate the damage they have done to their victims.

 Washington state law prohibits the public disclosure of Level II registered sex offenders except under specific criteria.
 Level II notifications including relevant, necessary and accurate information may be disclosed to public and private schools, child day care centers, family day care providers, businesses and organizations that serve primarily children, women or vulnerable adults, and neighbors and community groups near the residence where the offender resides, expects to reside, or is regularly found.
 Level II offenders MAY NOT be the subject of general public notification.

 Level III offenders are the greatest risk to the community.
 Most are predatory, have other violent crime convictions, refused treatment and are known substance abusers.
 Community notification is the most extensive.

 Washington state law permits notifications about Level III offenders that include relevant, accurate and necessary information.
 This information MAY BE disclosed to the public at large.

-For information on the Seattle Community College District Policy and Procedures, please District Policy #255.
+For information on the Seattle Colleges District Policy and Procedures, please see District Policy #255.